This story was originally published in 2019 and has been updated.

+If you want to instantly improve your digital life, take a Post-it note, write “delete browsing history” on it, and stick it near your computer so you’ll never forget it.
 Web browsers keep track of your past activity for a reason.
-That history comes in handy if you want to find a funny article again, or return to your favorite photo of the kids, or if restore a tab that you accidentally closed.
+That history comes in handy if you want to find a funny article again, return to your favorite photo of the kids, or if you want to restore a tab you accidentally closed.
 At the same time, some people find this constant tracking a little on the creepy side.
-Not to mention that, if you share a computer with others, you might not want them finding out about a gift you secretly bought them, your interest in 1970s folk rock, or your more private Google searches.
+Not to mention that, if you share a computer with others, you might not want them to find out about a gift you secretly bought them, your interest in 1970s folk-rock, or your more private Google searches.

-Fortunately, all of today's web browsers make it very simple to erase your history and wipe away your online tracks.
-In this guide, you'll find out about the information your browser automatically logs, what that data does—and how to get rid of it.
+Fortunately, all of today’s web browsers make it easy to erase your web browing history and wipe away your online tracks.
+In this guide, you’ll find out about the information your browser automatically logs, what that data does, and how to get rid of it.

 What your browser saves